tom-doerr/path_scripts/src/task_list.md

 # Agent Development Task List

+## Completed Tasks
+1. **Add Direct Model Interaction** - Allow users to chat directly with the model from the interface.
+   - Priority: HIGH
+   - Status: Completed
+   - Notes: Implemented chat mode where any text not starting with / is sent to the model

+2. **Add Model Aliases** - Support for model aliases like 'flash', 'r1', 'claude'.
+   - Priority: HIGH
+   - Status: Completed
+   - Notes: Added model_aliases dictionary to support easy model switching

+3. **Add Shell Command Execution** - Allow the model to suggest and execute shell commands.
+   - Priority: HIGH
+   - Status: Completed
+   - Notes: Implemented with safety checks and auto-run capability for safe commands

 ## High Priority Tasks

 1. **Fix Reasoning Token Display** - Improve how reasoning tokens are displayed during streaming.